Seeing the Bigger Picture: 3D Latent Mapping for Mobile Manipulation Policy Learning: Map-Conditioned Policy

 \subsection{Map-Conditioned Policy Network}

 We treat the map token $e_m$ in \eqref{eq:map_token} as an additional state input to the policy networks.
 We first outline a generic integration scheme and, then, specify its instantiation for BC and RL.
-The inputs to the policy network consist of image features $E_{I}(o_\tau)$, proprioceptive state $s_\tau$, task embedding $e_\ell$, and the global map token $e_m$.
+The policy inputs are image features $E_{I}(o_\tau)$, proprioceptive state $s_\tau$, task embedding $e_\ell$, and the global map token $e_m$.
 Concatenating these inputs yields a joint embedding $h_\tau$:

 which is provided as input to the policy network $\pi_\phi$ to produce an action $a_\tau$.
 The action generation and concatenation details depend on the policy architecture and learning method.
 The overall architecture is illustrated in \cref{fig:map_policy}.